vsoch/thesis/README.md

 This means that the entire generation of the site (and all the software needed to do it) is installed and run in the container, and we get to see and keep the output.
 Pretty neat!

 ### Output
 You will see new files in your present working directory, namely an `index.html` that redirects to the main content of your thesis in the `site` folder.
 In the `site` folder is a simple version of your thesis, in html form, with all the images and links as they should be.
 Then you simple need to add these files to a github pages branch.
+If you haven't yet, checkout a new gh-pages branch

       git checkout -b gh-pages

+If you're already on it, skip the above, and just add the site files to the gh-pages branch:

       git add site/
       git add index.html
       git push origin gh-pages